 Now: Why We Should Bask In It

-To most people, adulthood is something that is a scary concept, immediately triggering anxiety predicated upon responsibility, the future, success, and unattainable happiness.
+To most people, adulthood is something that is a scary concept, immediately triggering anxiety predicated upon responsibility, the future.
+In other words success, and unattainable happiness.
 No one wants to grow up to live this predetermined life that is basically the same as being programmed like a robot.
-Yet, most think that they do.
+Meanwhile, most think that they do.

 This fearful state of mind can start at a young age like my own.
 I constantly want to wring thoughts of the future from my peers’ brains.
 Being forced to think about a time twenty years in the future only serves to puts wrinkles in my thought process.
 Why would anyone do that to themselves?
 This isn’t to imply that thinking about your future is a bad thing.
 It is actually a smart thing; however, both how you look at it and how it affects your present can be problematic.

 In my opinion, it’s all about perception.
 I was fed messages from various adults about life from a young age.
 They would tell me what love felt like, how kids would magically appear in my life, “empty your wallet to a dry pocket”, and what the ideal lifestyle would be.
 Obviously, this skewed my outlook on my own future in positive, negative, and neutral ways.

 Being mindful, I kept these perspectives in the back of my mind for a very long time.
 They didn’t shape my choices, but consequently they did have affect on the way I looked at my life.
 I maintained a strong work ethic not only because I am a driven person, but because somewhere in the back of my head I recalled that this is what lead to this magical land of a successful adulthood.
 In anything and everything I did, it seemed to immediately be for a greater purpose.